curipha/coredns-zone-blocker/README.md

 Remember to restart systemd-resolved to take the setting in effect.

-Usage for the users to run just `docker`
+For developers to run just `docker`
 ------------------------------------------
 ### Build image
 ```bash